 - American Eagle added Saks Off Fifth and Fanatics as logistics customers for its Quiet Platforms, Jay Schottenstein, executive chairman and CEO, said in the company's Q1 earnings call.
 The platform includes the retailer's Quiet Logistics and Air Terra acquisitions from last year.

-- American Eagle leveraged the logistics platform to drive down the number of shipments per order during the quarter and "shipped our digital orders faster with a 13% reduction in delivery times," Rempell said.
+- American Eagle leveraged the logistics platform to drive down the number of shipments per order during the quarter and "shipped our digital orders faster with a 13% reduction in delivery times," said COO Michael Rempell.

-- The retailer is offering its fulfillment services to customers through a "shared supply chain services network," and "we’re looking forward to adding more in the coming months," COO Michael Rempell said in the call.
+- The retailer is offering its fulfillment services to customers through a "shared supply chain services network," and "we’re looking forward to adding more in the coming months," said Rempell.

 It's been about six months since American Eagle announced the Quiet Logistics acquisition, and the retailer is now actively signing up new customers to for fulfillment, shared distribution and logistics through Quiet Platforms.
 This also comes after the company said during its Q4 earnings call it was looking to offer its supply chain capabilities to other companies.